Estate Planning Lawyer

-Everyone has an estate.
+Everyone has an estate and needs an estate plan.
 Whether all you own are the clothes on your back or you are a multi-millionaire, you have an estate.
 An estate is a shorthand term that simply means everything you own.
 This includes your car, home, other real estate, bank accounts, investments, retirement accounts, life insurance, furniture, collections and all personal possessions.
 Whether you have a large amount of property worth millions of dollars or a modest one consisting of your home, car, checking account and personal belongings, everyone has an estate.
 The other fact that everyone has in common is that you can’t take it with you when you die.

 When that happens (as much as we might not like to admit it, it is a “when” and not an “if”) you probably want to control how those things are given to the people or organizations you care most about.
 To ensure your wishes are carried out, you need to provide instructions stating whom you want to receive something of yours, what you want them to receive, and when they are to receive it.
 It goes without saying that everyone wants this to happen with the least amount paid in taxes, legal fees, and court costs.